Technology Trends that are Reshaping the Fashion Industry

-The innovative technology is transforming and safeguarding supply chains by tracking and recording all assets and transactions via a permanent, inviolable database.
-By allotting every product a unique digital ID, blockchain is boosting supply chain efficiencies.
+The innovative technology is transforming and safeguarding supply chains by tracking and recording all assets and transactions via a database that is permanent and inviolable.
+Supply chain efficiencies are boosted by blockchain because of allotting every product with a unique digital code/ID.
 Therefore, products apart, data and documents can also be exchanged safely and securely.
-Through blockchain, brands can create digital designs, which will be virtually impossible to counterfeit.
+With the help of blockchain, most brands and a global clothing manufacturing company often develops digital designs, which makes it virtually impossible to copy or forge.
 Blockchain could also have a major role to play in the Metaverse, which is a promising realm for the fashion universe.

-This upcoming new realm can be described as the merging of the real and virtual worlds.
+This upcoming new times can be described as a merging of worlds: the real world and the virtual world.
 Here, customers could be offered an immersive experience via VR (virtual reality) and AR (augmented reality) while selecting garments.
 Customers can then “try” out the shortlisted garments in virtual trial rooms.
 After the selection is made, this can be delivered to them through the brand’s online or offline stores.

-In the Metaverse, clothes could be customised as per individual preferences and diverse sizes.
+Metaverse has already opened so many doors, it seems like in the future the Metaverse will feature clothes customised as per individual preferences and diverse sizes.
 For example, a consumer may select a specific style, print design and colour.
 He or she will then receive numerous computer-generated pictures showing him/her wearing every chosen style.
 The consumer then places his/her order and enters a 3D measurement booth.
 A multi-digit size number is generated and sent to a 3D computerised patternmaker.
-A digital printer produces the requisite 3D print that goes to a micro-factory, which makes a single piece only as per the order.
+A digital printer then produces the necessary 3D print that goes to a micro-factory, which makes a single piece only as per the order.

 Once the Metaverse becomes a reality, digital merchandise will come into its own as brands monetise their top products through NFTs (non-fungible tokens).

-Another discernible trend is the preference among growing consumer cohorts for garments manufactured through sustainable practices.
-The emerging trend has immense implications for the fashion fraternity – one of the big contributors to global warming because of the unsustainable practices of fashion fast.
-This refers to the universal practice of producing clothes quickly by using synthetic fabrics that are cheap but have a heavy carbon trail.
+Another visible and growing trend amongst customers is the preference for choosing new fashion fabrics via sustainable practices of garments manufactured in sustainable ways.
+This emerging trend and information about fashion designing has immense involvement in the fashion fraternity – It is one of the big contributors towards global warming because of its unethical practices of fast fashion.
+This refers to the universal practice of producing clothes quickly but having a heavy carbon trail left behind by using synthetic fabrics that are cheap and harmful to the environment.

 In contrast, slow fashion deploys sustainable manufacturing practices that use environment-friendly materials.
 Though comparatively costly, these clothes are long-lasting, which means users don’t need to change garments periodically as with fast fashion.
 Consequently, sustainable fashion brands are steadily gaining prominence due to rising consumer demand.